Wishing you knew more about Aboriginal culture? Search no more.

 Many more Aboriginal people fled the area, never to return.
 Bullfrog hid in a cave and was never captured by Murray’s party .

 80 years later a memorial commemorates the massacre, built by Aboriginal volunteers.
+The Coniston massacre is often referred to as Australia’s last state-sanctioned mass killing.

 We're not bitter.
 We just want everybody to know and to acknowledge this black spot in Australian history.
 This is what they call hallowed ground, like Gallipoli is for white fellas.—Geoff Shaw, Kaytetye man, during the opening of the memorial